awsdocs/amazon-ec2-user-guide/doc_source/configure-access-to-serial-console.md

 # Configure access to the EC2 Serial Console<a name="configure-access-to-serial-console"></a>

-To configure access to the serial console, you must grant serial console access at the account level, configure IAM policies to grant your IAM users access to the serial console, and configure a password\-based user on every instance so that your users can use the serial console for troubleshooting\.
+To configure access to the serial console, you must grant serial console access at the account level and then configure IAM policies to grant access to your IAM users\.
+You must also configure a password\-based user on every instance so that your users can use the serial console for troubleshooting\.

 **Topics**
 + [Levels of access to the EC2 Serial Console](#serial-console-access-levels)